wiz21b/koi/README.md

 It is in production use since a few years (so, yes, it is battle tested).

+# Business

+This version is the community version.
+For professional services, licensing issues or other business matters, feel free to contact us at [koimes@proximus.be](koimes@proximus.be) or simply post a message here.

 # Future

 Well, it depends highly on our customers.
 As you know, many programs like us are